Patient Education and FAQ’s

 Why are there red pimples on my nose after my cast was removed?

-When we do a rhinoplasty, we use special glue and tape on your nose.
-This helps keep the swelling down, as well as allow all of the tissue and skin to stay in the right place.
+We use special glue and tape on your nose when we do a rhinoplasty.
+This helps keep the swelling down and allows all of the tissue and skin to stay in the right place.
 In some people, the tape can block your pores and cause a breakout similar to acne.
-If you are prone to acne, we can help limit this by starting a special skin treatment prior to surgery.
+If you are prone to acne, we can help limit this by starting a special skin treatment before surgery.
 Ask us about this and we can help.
 In almost all cases, the breakout will go away once the tape is removed and the skin is cleaned, but we are here to help if there are any issues.

 Return to the top